 Certain aggravating factors, such as using a weapon, prior convictions, or crimes involving hate-based motives, can raise a charge to a higher class, resulting in harsher penalties.
 However, an experienced Stoddard County, MO criminal defense attorney may be able to negotiate a reduction in charges, secure a diversion program, or even achieve a full dismissal depending on the circumstances of your case.

-Misdemeanor Offenses and Penalties in Stoddard County, MO
+Misdemeanor Classifications and Penalties in Stoddard County, MO

 Misdemeanors are categorized into four classes in Missouri: